 - Give the products to priority constituents: children, families with children, the elderly, the ill, those who meet the federal guidelines for participation in SNAP, and persons who have suffered a recent catastrophe, such as fire, tornado or loss of the single source of household income.
-The products must be given, free of charge, without regard to race, religion, color, sex, national origin, disability or sexual preference - Maintain an acceptable plan for screening clients, maintaining confidential records and distributing products - Not require mandatory donations, volunteer time or participation in a religious service in order to receive food - Sort all food and discard food not fit for human consumption - Mark vertically through all UPC codes with permanent marker, to prevent resale of products provided by OFS sources (Please see appendix for an example of how to mark UPC codes.) - Follow and maintain safe food handling guidelines in the transport, storage and distribution of all food to clients
+The products must be given free of charge, without discriminating on the basis of race, sex, age, color, national origin, religion, sexual orientation, veteran status, marital status, disability, or medical condition. - Maintain an acceptable plan for screening clients, maintaining confidential records and distributing products - Not require mandatory donations, volunteer time or participation in a religious service in order to receive food - Sort all food and discard food not fit for human consumption

-Regarding prohibitions of distribution of products, the Community Food Partner must:
+- Mark vertically through all UPC codes with permanent marker to prevent resale of products provided by OFS sources (please see appendix for an example of how to mark UPC codes.) - Follow and maintain safe food handling guidelines in the transport, storage and distribution of all food to clients - Partner Agencies serving meals or distributing meat must have a staff member or volunteer certified in safe food managing (ServSafe or other approved certification). - By December 31, 2021, have at least one staff member or volunteer who is certified in safe food handling (ServSafe or other approved certification)

-- Not offer OFS products for sale, barter, transfer, or other commercial services - Not provide OFS products to volunteers of the pantry, friends or family members unless the individuals meet the client screening guidelines
+Regarding prohibitions of distribution of products, the Partner Agency must:

-- Not solicit product from current OFS donors without prior permission from OFS staff - Not share excess OFS product with another non-OFS pantry without prior permission from the OFS Partner Relations Manager
+- Not offer OFS products for sale, barter, transfer, or other commercial services - Not provide OFS products to volunteers of the pantry, friends or family members unless the individuals meet the client screening guidelines.
+Provisions to volunteers should follow the distribution to community members. - Not solicit product from current OFS donors without prior permission from OFS staff - Not share excess OFS product with another non-OFS pantry without prior permission from the OFS Agency Relations Manager

-Community Food Partners are required to submit to inspections and must complete reports.
-The Community Food Partner must:
+Partner Agencies are required to submit to inspections and must complete reports.
+The Partner Agency must:

-- Agree to be inspected annually, or at request, by OFS - Make available copies of all records relating to their handling and distribution of OFS product - Must be send monthly food distribution reports to OFS by the 10th day of the following month Consistently late reports will result in suspension or termination of Community Food Partner status with OFS
+- Agree to be inspected annually, or at request, by OFS - Make available copies of all records relating to their handling and distribution of OFS product - Must send monthly food distribution reports to OFS by the 10th day of the following month.
+Consistently late reports will result in suspension or termination of Community Food Partner Agency status with OFS. - Paper receipts must be sent to OFS weekly if you have 6 or more per week.
+Otherwise, submit them by the 10th day of the following month.